 Most of the moments people wish to have photographed are once-in-a-lifetime moments that can never be replicated: Weddings, baby’s firsts, engagements, pets… While time changes, and you may have another child or pet, it will never be the same.
 Each is special in its own way.
 You want a professional photographer to ensure the moments are captured the first time around- as you won’t get a chance to have a do-over.

 In this growing age of digital means, anyone can snap an okay picture with their point-and-shoot, DSLR or cellphone.
 But that doesn’t necessarily mean it’s a good picture.
-Professional photographers are the ones who have taken the time to learn their equipment, their styles, the proper ways to frame an image, color balance and a multitude of other nuances that many do not realize.
-Professional Photographers do not shoot on “Auto.”
-They manually set their cameras for proper exposure, adjusting as they go along.
-They spend hours correcting and polishing the photo in post process, bringing out colors, smoothing wrinkles, removing unwanted objects from the photos- just to name a few common examples.
-They understand lighting and posing.
+Professional photographers are the ones who have taken the time to learn their equipment, their styles, and a multitude of other nuances that many do not realize.
+They spend hours upon hours at their passion and craft- and never stop learning.
 They take the time to get to know their clients- what you’re looking for, who you are, your personalities- because all of that information gets molded into what becomes a shoot specialized for you, to bring you as a person out.
 Professional photographers also have an eye for what makes a photo “pop” and become that magic moment.
-They spend hours upon hours learning and honing their craft- and they don’t stop learning and honing.
 The best photographers are the ones who are also lucky to be blessed with a naturally creative eye.